 For domestic horses the answer is yes, no, and maybe!

-While it is true that wild and free living horses survive without rugs, they move more than their domestic counterparts and are able to find their own shelter from bad weather.
-On the down side, wild horses do not tend to live as long as domestic horses.
-Older domestic horses may therefore need extra warmth in cold wet weather but healthy younger horses do not usually need to be rugged especially if they have access to shelter (which all horses should have).
+While it is true that wild and free living horses survive without rugs, they move more than their domestic counterparts, are able to find their own shelter from bad weather and wild horses do not tend to live as long as domestic horses.

 However some breeds of horses have a very fine skin and coat (such as Thoroughbreds and Standardbreds).
 This means that they feel the wet and cold more than tougher, hardier breeds of horse.
 There are always exceptions though so treat each horse individually.

 Rugs should not be used as a substitute for shade and shelter (see the article Do I need to provide shade and shelter for my horse?).

 Using rugs on horses in summer can be a welfare issue.
 Rugs do not keep horses cool.
 A horse naturally has a sleek coat which reflects the sun and a horse will seek shade when they are hot as a natural response.
 All large bodied animals, such as horses, take longer to cool down (and warm up) than smaller bodied animals.
 Rugs prevent any cooling breeze from cooling the body.
 Also horses are one of the few animals that rely on sweating to cool down and rugs impede this process (by preventing air from passing over the body, evaporating the sweat and cooling the body).